-In 2015 the Pensions Regulator (TPR) assumed responsibility for setting standards for good administration, data quality and governance of public sector pension schemes including the Local Government Pension Scheme (LGPS).
+In 2015, the Pensions Regulator (TPR) assumed responsibility for setting standards for good administration, data quality and governance of public sector pension schemes including the Local Government Pension Scheme (LGPS).
 TPR requires schemes to improve the standard of record keeping by ensuring data is complete, accurate and up to date ("testing data").
 In doing so the service will identify, evaluate, monitor, and manage risk and ensure the effective administration and valuation of the scheme.

-Analysis of common data, for example name, address and National Insurance number shows DGC data is 98.4% accurate 1.6% of inaccuracies occurred due to incomplete or unknown member addresses.
+Analysis of common data, for example name, address and National Insurance number shows DGC data is 96.6% accurate.
+Inaccuracies occurred due to incomplete or unknown member addresses.
 A data improvement plan has been implemented to address any inaccuracies and trace missing member addresses.

-In depth analysis of scheme specific (conditional) data shows DGC data is 97.2% accurate.
+In depth analysis of scheme specific (conditional) data shows DGC data is 95.09% accurate.
 Records that failed the testing were almost entirely because of incorrectly recorded historical data which does not directly affect benefits made to members.
 All records which failed testing are being investigated as part of a Data Improvement Plan.